Lab Mission and Resources

 General Lab Expectations

 The JBD Lab expects everyone to embody the lab mission and values, actively engage and support your peers, and fulfill your designated lab and career-specific responsibilities.
 Our lab mission and values hold us accountable to stand up against unjust behavior or actions and consistently be patient, kind, respectful, and understanding.
 Everyone has, or is coming from, different circumstances and this is especially pertinent with the COVID-19 pandemic.
 The UC Diversity Officers have curated several helpful and intuitive guidelines for faculty, administration, students, and staff to follow.
-Our lab also expects everyone to actively participate in lab and subgroup meetings, and beyond these scheduled times, we strongly encourage people to initiate one-on-one conversations about research progress and failures.
+Our lab also expects everyone to actively participate in lab and subgroup meetings in person, and beyond these scheduled times, we strongly encourage people to initiate one-on-one conversations about research progress and failures.
 In this regard, we expect everyone to be open and accessible for communication and collaboration amongst your peers.
 Ask your fellow lab mates questions about their ideas, science, and protocols – be curious!
 Everyone in the lab has a different level of knowledge in their particular field and is bound to personally know, or know of someone, who can provide support.
 As a growing lab, we not only expect everyone to share knowledge, but also resources and space to ensure that everyone has the opportunity to grow and advance in their scientific career.
 Lastly, our lab expects everyone to effectively perform their designated weekly and general lab jobs (assigned once a trainee has officially joined) and fulfill your respective job responsibilities (e.g. junior specialist or lab manager, graduate student, postdoc, PI).
 Together, our lab expectations ensure that we maintain a supportive and positive community of scientists.

 Health and Wellbeing